httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 defined in {{settings}} so that clients and servers can indicate support for secondary certificate authentication of servers.

-HTTP/2 and HTTP/3 endpoints who wish to indicate support for HTTP-Layer certificate authentication MUST send a `SETTINGS_HTTP_SERVER_CERT_AUTH` parameter set to "1" in their SETTINGS frame.
+HTTP/2 and HTTP/3 endpoints that wish to indicate support for HTTP-Layer certificate authentication MUST send a `SETTINGS_HTTP_SERVER_CERT_AUTH` parameter set to "1" in their SETTINGS frame.
 Endpoints MUST NOT use any of the authentication functionality described in this document unless the parameter has been negotiated by both sides.

 Endpoints MUST NOT send a `SETTINGS_HTTP_SERVER_CERT_AUTH` parameter with a value of 0 after previously sending a value of 1.